Trevor Oaks: Kansas City Royals

 Oaks missed the 2019 season after undergoing surgery to repair the labrum in his right hip.
-On October 29, Oaks was outrighted off the Royals roster.
+On October 29, 2019, Oaks was activated from the injured list and subsequently designated for assignment.

 San Francisco Giants

 On November 5, 2019, Oaks was claimed off waivers by the San Francisco Giants.
-On January 16, 2020, Oaks was designated for assignment.
-He was sent outright to the Triple-A Sacramento River Cats on January 24.
+On January 16, 2020, Oaks was designated for assignment following the signing of Drew Smyly.
+He cleared waivers and was sent outright to the Triple-A Sacramento River Cats on January 24.
 Oaks did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-On December 20, 2020, Oaks was released by the Giants.
+On December 20, Oaks was released by the Giants organization.

 In an interview on January 31, 2022, Oaks acknowledged that he had retired from professional baseball since his release from the Giants organization.